 A Good Laptop for Gaming and Video Editing Under $1000

 Performance is key when running graphic design programs.
 Creativity does not wait for the computer to catch up to ideas.
 ASUS has a tradition of building quality and reliability while providing some of the best performing laptops on the market.
-The ASUS ROG GL702VM-DB71 gives you the power and portability to take on the most demanding graphic design projects.
+The gives you the power and portability to take on the most demanding graphic design projects.
+Asus ROG GL702VS-DS74

-The ASUS GL75wVW has a large 17.3" 1080p G-Sync display.
-For graphics, it has a GTX 960M which should give you a leg up against many of the others laptops on this list in terms of graphical performance.
+This monster laptop has a large 17.3" 1080p G-Sync display.
+For graphics, it has a GTX 1070 which should give you a leg up on many of the others laptops on this list in terms of graphical performance.

-For processor, it has the capable Skylake Quad Core i7-6700HQ.
-Installed is 16GB of DDR4 memory that gives you the multi-tasking performance that graphic designers demand.
-The hard drive is a 1GB solid state drive.
+For processor, it has the capable Kaby Lake Quad Core i7-7700HQ.
+Installed is 16GB of DDR4 memory that gives you the multitasking performance that graphic designers demand.
+The hard drive is a 512GB solid state drive along with a 1TB hard drive.
 This is quite impressive considering the price.

 Overall, this laptop gives you a ton of performance for the $1,000 price tag.
 Get a good photo or video editing monitor and you should have the color accuracy you need as well.